How Single, Work-at-Home Mom Maria Bought Her First Duplex

 The bill for this city-imposed repair?
 Another $2,525.

 It only continued the following year.
 “The next year saw a $700 plumber bill to replace the toilet on the other side.
 This was followed by another $700 to replace a bathroom faucet, then $650 to unclog a kitchen drain, add a trap, and repair a leak.

 “When the tenant on the other side complained of a leak at the kitchen faucet, my husband declined to have me call the plumber again and replaced it himself at a cost of $96.44.
 Fortunately, that didn’t end in disaster like the first repair.”

 Then one tenant reported seeing mice.
-Cue a contract with a pest control company, at the tune of nearly $1,500/year.
+Cue a contract with a pest control company to the tune of nearly $1,500/year.

 More Love from the City

 Maria’s first run-in with the city was their demand that she upgrade the fence (cost: $2,525).
 It wasn’t her last.